-Proper Typing Posture 101: How to Sit and Type Pain-Free
+Proper Typing Posture: Sit and Type Pain-Free for Years!

 The positioning or alignment of your body to reduce the risk of discomfort, pain, and injuries associated with prolonged and repetitive typing can be referred to as Proper Typing Posture.
 Here are some tips you can follow to achieve a proper posture for typing;

-- Your forearms should be parallel to the ground and your wrists straight.
+• Your forearms should be parallel to the ground and your wrists should be straight.
 Avoid angling them up or down.

 Benefits of a Proper Typing Posture